paul0li/paul0li/README.md

 - 💞️ Volunteer as C++ tutor in <a href="https://ninaspro.cl">Niñas Pro </a>
 - 👀 Interested in game development and Data Science
 - 🌱 Improving everyday on Python, C++, Godot, Java
-- 📫 How to reach me pcjorquerabz@gmail.com
+- 📫 How to reach me pcjorquerabz@gmail.com and @paul0li on Telegram

 <!---
 paul0li/paul0li is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.